-In addition, governments in different jurisdictions are seeking to identify new funding sources, and they have recently focused on the financial sector.
-The Group's presence in various jurisdictions increases its exposure to regulatory and interpretative changes, which could, among other things, lead to (i) an increase in the types of tax to which the Group is subject, including in response to the demands of various political forces such as the regulation of a minimum effective tax rate introduced in the Spanish Corporate Income Tax Law and the Non-Residents Income Tax Law by Law 22/2021, of 28th December, on the General State Budget for 2022, with effects as of 1st January, 2022 (i.e. the minimum net tax liability is 18 per cent. of the tax base for credit institutions), (ii) changes in the calculation of tax bases and exemptions therefrom, such as provided in the Spanish Corporate Income Tax Law to limit the exemption for dividends and capital gains from domestic and foreign subsidiaries to 95 per cent., which would mean that 5 per cent. of the dividends and capital gains of Group companies in Spain will be subject to, and not exempt from, corporate tax or, (iii) the creation of new taxes, like the common financial transaction tax (FTT) in the proposed Tax Directive of the European Commission for the Financial Transactions Tax (which would tax the acquisitions of certain securities, negotiated in markets where the Group operates) and the Spanish FTT which came into effect in Spain in January 2021, or like the Spanish government's proposal to levy a temporary windfall tax on banks of 4.8 per cent. charged on banks' net income from interest and commissions, may have adverse effects on the business, financial condition and results of operations of the Group.
+In addition, governments in different jurisdictions, including Spain, are seeking to identify new funding sources, and they have recently focused on the financial sector.
+The Group's presence in various jurisdictions increases its exposure to regulatory and interpretative changes, which could lead to (i) an increase in the types of tax to which the Group is subject, including in response to the demands of various political forces such as the regulation of a minimum effective tax rate introduced in the Spanish

+Corporate Income Tax Law and the Non-Residents Income Tax Law by Law 22/2021, of 28th December, in the General State Budget for 2022, with effects as of 1st January, 2022 (i.e. the minimum net tax liability is 18 per cent. of the tax base for credit institutions) or EU Council Directive 2022/2523 of 14th December, 2022 that guarantees a minimum level of global taxation of multinational groups in the European Union with income of at least €750 million and that is pending to be transposed into Spanish regulation before 31st December, 2023, (ii) changes in the calculation of tax bases, and exemptions therefrom, such as is provided in the Spanish Corporate Income Tax Law to limit the exemption for dividends and capital gains from domestic and foreign subsidiaries to 95 per cent., which would mean that 5 per cent. of the dividends and capital gains of Group companies in Spain will be subject to, and not exempt from, corporate tax or, (iii) the creation of new taxes, like the common financial transaction tax (FTT) in the proposed Tax Directive of the European Commission for the Financial Transactions Tax (which would tax the acquisitions of certain securities, negotiated in markets where the Group operates) and the Spanish FTT which came into effect in Spain in January 2021 or the creation of a temporary tax on extraordinary profits applicable to credit institutions operating in Spain amounting to 4.8 per cent. of net income from interest and commissions generated in Spain, which is currently intended to apply to fiscal years 2023 and 2024 (the estimated impact for 2023 is expected to be €225 million) all of which may have adverse effects on the business, financial condition and results of operations of the Group.